Deep Shape-from-Template: Wide-Baseline, Dense and Fast Registration and Deformable Reconstruction from a Single Image

-We compare \emph{DeepSfT} against a state-of-the-art SfT methods.
-The first is an isometric SfT method~\cite{Chhatkuli2017} refereed as \emph{CH17}.
-We provide this method with two types of registration: \emph{CH17+GTR} uses the ground truth registration (indicting its best possible performance independent of the registration method) and \emph{CH17+DOF} using the output of a state-of-the-art dense optical flow method~\cite{optical_flow}.
-In the latter case we generate registration for image sequences using frame-to-frame tracking.
-We also compare these two variants using \textit{a posteriori} deformation refinement using Levenberg–Marquardt, which is standard practice for improving the output of closed-form SfT methods.
+We compare DeepSfT with two classical state-of-the-art SfT methods.
+The first is an isometric SfT method~\cite{Chhatkuli2017} with public code, referred to as CH17.
+We provide this method with two types of registration: CH17+GTR uses Ground-truth Registration (indicating its best possible performance independent of the registration method) and CH17+DOF uses a state-of-the-art Dense Optical Flow registration method~\cite{optical_flow}.
+In the latter case we generate registration only for image sequences using frame-to-frame tracking.
+We also add to these two methods a final refinement step based on minimising a statistically optimal non-convex cost function with Levenberg-Marquardt~\cite{Bartoli2015}.
 We refer to the refined solutions as CH17R+GTR and CH17R+DOF.
 The second classical SfT method we test is~\cite{7410619} with public code, referred to as NGO15.

-We compare DeepSfT with three DNN-based methods: The first is a na{\"i}ve application of the popular Resnet architecture~\cite{he2016deep} to solve SfT, referred to as R50F.
+We compare DeepSfT with three DNN-based methods.
+The first is a na{\"i}ve application of the popular ResNet architecture~\cite{he2016deep} to solve SfT, referred to as R50F.
 The reason to include the ResNet model was to compare our fully convolutional encoder-decoder architecture against a combination of an encoder and a fully connected model.
 This comparison demonstrates that the proposed architecture outperforms the classic encoder-fully connected architectures such as ResNet.
-We adapt ResNet by removing the final two layers of Resnet and introducing one dense layer with 200 neurons and a final dense layer with a 3-channel output (for depth and warp maps) of the same size as the input image.
-We trained ~\emph{R50F} with exactly the same training data as \emph{DeepSfT} and real-data fine tuning.
-Fine-tuning was implemented by optimizing the depth loss while forcing the the warp outputs to be unchanged, using the same optimizer and learning rate as we used for \emph{DeepSfT}.
+We adapt ResNet by removing the final two layers and introduce a dense layer with 200 neurons and a final dense layer with a 3-channel output (for depth and registration maps) of the same size as the input image.
+We trained ~R50F with exactly the same training data as DeepSfT and with real-data fine tuning.
+Fine-tuning was implemented by optimising the depth loss, using the same optimiser and learning rate as we used for DeepSfT.
 The second DNN method is \cite{hdm_net}, which we refer to as HDM-net.
 This is tested only with rectangular templates (DS1 and DS2) because it only handles textureless or weakly textured rectangular templates.

-We carefully re-implemented it, requiring an adaption of the image input size and the mesh size, so that it matched the size of the template meshes.
+We carefully re-implemented \cite{hdm_net}, requiring an adaptation of the image input size and the mesh size so that it matched the size of the template meshes.
 The third DNN method is \cite{Shimada2019} using the authors' code, which we refer to as IsMo-GAN, that is also applied only to DS1 and DS2 as it requires a rectangular template.